MyraWang0406/verification-collapse-hcare2026/README.md

 ├── protocols/
 │   └── expert_walkthrough_protocol.md
 ├── requirements.txt
-├── LICENSE
 └── README.md
 ```

 ## Scope

-This repository is not an empirical dataset.

-It does not contain organizational logs, private business data, internal PRDs, meeting recordings, source code, production metrics, customer-identifying materials, or company-identifying materials.
+This repository is not an empirical dataset and does not contain organizational logs, private business data, or company-identifying materials.

-The simulation is intended as a **mechanism probe** and **hypothesis generator**, not as empirical validation of real organizational behavior.
+The simulation is intended as a mechanism probe and hypothesis generator, not as an empirical validation of real organizational behavior.
+It formalizes how workload-sensitive trust dynamics could suppress meaningful human verification in AI-assisted requirements approval workflows.

+The workflow table, decision-trace template, and expert walkthrough protocol are provided as research artifacts for discussion, replication, and future evaluation.

 ## How to run the simulation